 A goal that you might want to achieve through email marketing could be to acquire 1000 new customers.
 In this case, the goal is closely related to a metric defined as “conversions” or “user sign-ups”.

 You can say that increasing or reaching a certain KPI (“conversions”) is your goal.

 However, your goal might as well be to increase brand awareness.
 Here comes the tricky question: how do you measure brand awareness?
 Opposite to customer or conversion count, it’s not a number-based metric.

 That’s an excellent example of a situation when a metric does not equal a goal.

 So how do you set the right goals?

 Your Goals Should Be S.M.A.R.T and (Ideally) Controllable

 When it comes to goal setting in general, the S.M.A.R.T. methodology probably comes to mind first.
 You can successfully use it to set your email marketing goals as well.

-S.M.A.R.T. stands for a Specific, Measurable, Achievable, Relevant and Timely.
+S.M.A.R.T. stands for Specific, Measurable, Achievable, Relevant, and Timely.
 It means that whatever goals you set, they need to:

 - be described in detail